bpkleer/typst-modern-acad-cv/lib.typ

 // Function cv-auto-cats: This function processes and formats a dictionary of training or course information based on the specified language.
 The function retrieves and formats various fields such as title, subtitle, date, location, and description, and outputs them in a structured format.
 // Arguments:
-// - what: which subfile wanted to plot
+// - what: object with data
-// - metadata: yaml file with paths
+// - multilingual: object with multilingual entries
 // - language: A string representing the language code (e.g., "de" for German).
 This determines which language-specific fields to display.
 Defaults to "de".

 #let cv-auto-cats(
-  what: "",
-  metadata: (:),
+  what,
+  multilingual,
+  headers,
   lang: "de"
 ) = {